 The Red Bull Theater world premiere production of The Alchemist, expected to begin performances at the Lucille Lortel Theatre in May, has been postponed until further notice.

 The remainder of the run for the world premiere production of All the Natalie Portmans has now been canceled.
 It was originally scheduled to run through March 29.
-New dates for the upcoming world premiere of Nollywood Dreams will also be announced shortly.
+The world premiere productions of Nollywood Dreams and Perry Street have also been canceled.

 The Audible Theater production of Faith Salie's Approval Junkie (scheduled to run from March 17 through April 19) has been postponed.
 More details to follow.